Equivariant vector bundles over quantum spheres: Introduction

-The sphere $\Sbb^{2n}$ is a conjugacy class of the orthogonal group $G=SO(2n+1)$ with the stabilizer subgroup $K=SO(2n)$.
-Note that an odd sphere lies in the second connected component of $O(2n)$, where our methods are inapplicable.
-The Poisson structure on $\Sbb^{2n}$ is restricted from the Semenov-Tian-Shansky bracket on $G$, which is related to Reflection Equation \cite{KS}.
-It makes $G$ a Poisson-Lie manifold over the Sklyanin Poisson group, with respect to the conjugation action.
-Equivariant quantization of $\Sbb^{2n}$ implies an action of the corresponding orthogonal quantum group $U_q(\g)$ on the quantized polynomial ring $\C_q[\Sbb^{2n}]$.
-We mean the Poisson group $G$ that gives rise to standard $U_q(\g)$.
+The Poisson structure on $\Sbb^{2n}$ under study is restricted from the Semenov-Tian-Shansky bracket on $G$, which is related to the Reflection Equation \cite{KS}.
+It makes $G$ a Poisson-Lie manifold over the Poisson group $G$ endowed with the Drinfeld-Sklyanin bracket, with respect to the conjugation action.
+The quantum sphere is treated as a subvariety of $G_q$ and assumes an (conjugation) action of the corresponding quantum group $U_q(\g)$, $\g=\s\o(2n+1)$, on the quantized polynomial ring $\C_q[\Sbb^{2n}]$ (we mean the Poisson group $G$ that gives rise to standard $U_q(\g)$, \cite{ChP}).